PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 ## Bundling chunks

 As a best practice a web page shouldn't load more than 3 JavaScript bundles on initial page load.
-If the script is lazy loaded due to some user action (e.g. click), we can have a fourth chunk.
-However, since the framework generates independent chunks for each an every module, we might end up loading more than 3 bundles on initial page load.
-To avoid this, we can group these independent chunks into a single bundle.
-By default ``vendor`` and ``global`` bundles are always loaded on page.
-The third bundle can be page specific.
-To create page specific bundles we can use Webpack's ``cacheGroups`` concept.
-Accelerator has a simple way to define cache groups.
-The configuration is placed in ``config.js`` file under ``webpack > cacheGroups``.
-You can add a new cache group similar to one shown below:<br>
+If the script is lazy loaded due to some user action (e.g. click), we can have more chunks.
+However, since the framework generates independent chunks for each module, we might end up loading more than 3 bundles on initial page load.
+To avoid this, we should group these independent chunks into a named bundle.
+By default ``vendor`` and ``global`` bundles are loaded on page.
+The third bundle can be page specific which can be loaded as a separate chunk using Webpack runtime.
+To create page specific bundles we can use Webpack's ``cacheGroups`` configuration.
+Accelerator has a simple way to define these cache groups.
+This configuration is placed in ``config.js`` file and can be find under ``webpack > cacheGroups``.
+An example of cache group is shown below:<br>

 ```js
 ...